wur-bioinformatics/introduction-to-bioinformatics/week1.md

 Several ab initio gene predictors that use the statistical procedure described above fall in a broader category of models called Hidden Markov Models (HMMs).
 HMMs are designed to model sequence characteristics, and as such they find widespread adoption in bioinformatics.
-[Week 2](week2) covers HMMs in greater detail.
+[Chapter 2](week2) covers HMMs in greater detail.
-%#% Insert direct cross-reference to HMMs in week 2 when written.
+%#% Insert direct cross-reference to HMMs in chapter 2 when written.
 :::

 ### Evidence/prediction integration